 The table below shows the Arts Award qualifications with their level and size.

 Gold Arts Award is recognised on the UCAS Tariff system.
 Students applying to University, who are working towards or have achieved a Gold Arts Award, will be able to include it as they would do other subjects when completing their UCAS application form.

 Explore, Bronze, Silver and Gold levels have funded aims for 16-18 & 19+ learners, more detailed information can be found on Learning Aim Reference Service (LARS).

 Achievement of qualifications can be tracked by young people through their ‘Unique Learner Number’.
 Find out more about Unique Learner Numbers and entering their number at the point of registration for Arts Award.

 Arts Award qualifications are regulated by Ofqual (Office of Qualifications and Examinations Regulation) in England, CCEA Regulation in Northern Ireland and by Qualifications Wales.
-The awarding organisation is Trinity College London (TCL)
+The awarding organisation is Trinity College London (TCL).